NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/distance.md

 Things to keep in mind when using `distance`:

-* You can only provide a specific agent to the `distance` primitive.
-For example, if we had a turtle `breed` named `trees`, the following code would show an error `distance trees` even if there are only one trees in our model because the `trees` breed name will always report an agentset.
-In such a situation where you know that there will only be one of a breed of turtles in the model, you can use the `one-of` primitive: `distance one-of trees`.
+* We can only provide a specific agent to the `distance` primitive.
+For example, if we had a turtle `breed` named *trees*, the following code would show an error even if there is only one tree in our model: `distance trees`.
+This error is shown because  `trees` will always report an agentset.
+In such a situation where you know that there will only be one agent in the model, you can use the `one-of` primitive: `distance one-of trees`.
-* If you need to learn an agent's distance to a certain location, not another agent, you can use the `distancexy` primitive.
+* If we need to learn an agent's distance to a certain location, not another agent, we can use the `distancexy` primitive.